imjbassi/chess-reinforcement-learning/README.md

 ## Development Status

 Chess-RL successfully demonstrates the principles and effectiveness of reinforcement learning within the chess domain.
-The hybrid approach of using both C++ (performance optimization) and Python (rapid development and visualization) offers a balance of efficiency and flexibility.
+The hybrid approach of using both C++ (for performance optimization) and Python (for rapid development and visualization) offers a balance of efficiency and flexibility.
 Visualization tools provide clear insights into the AI's decision-making process during training and gameplay.

 ---